ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 Frames MAY be done in cases where the content of the Ethernet Frames have been identified to be congestion controlled traffic.

-Some implementations might find it benefitial to maintain a small buffer of frames to be sent through the tunnel to smooth out short term variations and bursts in tunnel capacity.
+Some implementations might find it beneficial to maintain a small buffer of frames to be sent through the tunnel to smooth out short term variations and bursts in tunnel capacity.
 As such a buffer is limited, Ethernet frames can get dropped when the buffer limit is exceeded.